-We meet one of those needs by providing prepared meals and groceries to those receiving methadone treatment at the Turning Point Clinic and others in need in our community.
+We meet one of those needs by providing prepared meals and groceries to those receiving methadone or suboxone treatment at the Turning Point Clinic and others in need in our community.

-Our food programs are managed by the New Life Evangelical Baptist Church which has served the community for over twenty years.
-Rev. Milton Williams, founder of the Church, has made it his mission to serve those in poverty and help them find, through faith, the strength to chart a new path for their future.
+Reverend Milton E. Williams, who founded the church, has been the leader in serving the Baltimore community for more than 20 years.
+He has made it his mission to serve those in poverty and those suffering from addiction to find, through faith, the strength to chart a new path for their future.

 The New Life Food Pantry, Inc. is an independent 501 (c)(3) non- profit organization.
 We are governed by a Board of Directors whose backgrounds include the creation and management of large community organizations, national and local programs, finance and financial management.

 - Andre Pellegrini, Treasurer and Secretary

 - Susanne Hiegel

 - Marcia Friedman